-Georgia: They had a nice doughy texture like doughnuts and the sour cream and sugar dip really grew on us - once you get used to the slightly tangy and savoury taste of it, it's very enjoyable and tastes a lot like cream cheese frosting that you'd get on a cake!
+Georgia: These reminded us of the hot sugary doughnuts that you get in a paper bag at the seaside or funfair, but with a delicious Mexican twist!
+The sour cream and sugar dip really grew on us too - once you get used to the slightly tangy and savoury taste of it, it's so enjoyable and tastes a lot like cream cheese frosting that you'd get on a cake!

-Tommy and Nick: Easy to prepare and quick to cook, they were good!
-Crunchy but soft on the inside.
-Didn’t expect them to be like a biscuit more so was surprised when we cooked the first one.
-Sugar coating was great of course.
-We used a gluten free flour I think it would have been much better with wheat!
+Tommy and Nick: Easy to prepare and quick to cook, they were good - looked really tasty, puffed up well and were nice and golden!
+Crunchy on the outside but soft on the inside, we were pleasantly surprised by the texture when we cooked the first one.
+The sugar coating was great of course.
+We used a gluten free flour, but I think it would have been much better with wheat!

 Ailbhe's Taco Legend tasting menu:

 Chilaquiles (fried pieces of tortilla drenched in salsa - page 42)

 They were delicious, the sauce was really tasty and made a nice change to a salsa-type sauce that we would usually have.
 The colour of the sauce contrasted nicely against the tortilla chips and my boyfriend said another cheese like cheddar would have also worked nicely on top!